cant89/gianni-accordion-js/README.md

 * __openAtLandingIndex__

-  index of element that will be open at landing
+  index of the element that will be opened at landing

   default is <code>-1</code>